Vegan vs Vegetarian vs Plant Based Diets: Differences, Similarities and Other Diets and Lifestyles that Seek to Reduce or Exclude Animal Products

 We also have to add to that the imperfection present in every choice we make as humans.
 There is no such thing as a 100% cruelty free agriculture system.
 That doesn't exist yet. at least not in the methods and the way things are today.

-There is also no such thing as a 100% pure vegan, or a pure vegan choice.
-We're not there yet, and we need to start realizing that because there is imperfection in all of these areas, we are allowed to have imperfection in our choices on this path, and that it isn't about that specific single meal, item, preparation, recipe.
+There is also no such thing as a 100% pure vegan.
+We're not there yet, and we need to start realizing that because there is imperfection in all of these areas, we are allowed to have imperfection in our choices.

+When we’re on this journey.
 It doesn't mean that if we made a choice that wasn't 100% perfect, we can't do it or we've failed.
 It means it's a part of the process.
-It's about doing the best we can for animals today and no matter what happened today renewing that tomorrow and trying our best again from a clean and fresh start.
+It's about doing the best we can today and no matter what happened today renewing that tomorrow and trying our best again from a clean and fresh start.

 When we remember that in this way, the word vegan is very different from all of these other words.
 I think you'll see that veganism doesn't have to be that tiny box you close yourself off in.
 It can actually be a very open journey, in which you are doing the best you can, in which you realize that it is about that filter through which you're looking at all of your choices, not only dietary choices, but you are also not concerned and not